madzhuga/rails_workflow/README.md

 ```

 ### Help and support
-Fell free to contact me if you have some questions or need some help.
+Feel free to contact me if you have some questions or need some help.